-iTunes Hacks That Will Change Your Life | 2021
+iTunes Hacks That Will Change Your Life

-Find here a few iTunes tips that cover upgrading Apple devices to it’s latest iOS, migrating your iTunes library from Windows PC to Mac, recovering deleted files and syncing iTunes with multiple computers and many more.
+Find here a few iTunes tips that cover upgrading Apple devices to their latest iOS, migrating your iTunes library from Windows PC to Mac, recovering deleted files and syncing iTunes with multiple computers and many more.

 1. How to update iPod iOS using iTunes?

-Step 3: Click on Summary option.
+Step 3: Click on the Summary option.

 Step 4: Then, click on Check for Update.